 Major Description: There are many pathways to a nursing education.
 From certifications to master’s degrees, nursing course loads include everything from Anatomy and Chemistry to Statistics and care for specific populations.

 Job Opportunities: The demand for nurses is growing as the industry faces a shortage of qualified hires.
-According to the Bureau of Labor Statistics , the employment of registered nurses is expected to grow by 12% from 2018 to 2028—much faster than most.
-Graduates with a nursing degree can choose from a variety of career tracks, from school nurse or research nurse to work on a cruise ship or in the emergency room.
+Graduates with a nursing degree can choose from a variety of career tracks, from being a school nurse or research nurse to working on a cruise ship or in the emergency room.

 Major Description: Psychology is the deep dive into human behavior and what drives us.
 A degree in psychology can be a Bachelor of Science or a Bachelor of Arts, depending on the course load.
 Areas of study include learning, memory, development, addiction, and childhood development.

-Job Opportunities: A bachelor’s degree in psychology could mean heading to a master’s program or a doctorate, but according to the American Psychological Association, 57% of psychology undergraduates go straight into the workforce after graduation, working in jobs like career counselor, caseworker, and market researcher.
+Job Opportunities: A bachelor’s degree in psychology could mean heading to a master’s program or a doctorate, or it could lead to immediate employment in fields like marketing, teaching, or human resources.